file9.ai

 Government

-• National Day is celebrated on June 21.
+• National holiday is celebrated on June 21, marking the summer solstice.

 Military and Security

-Greenland does not maintain regular military forces of its own, relying instead on the Danish military's Joint Arctic Command for defense.
-The US Space Force operates a base on the island's northwest coast, underscoring Greenland's strategic importance.
+Greenland does not maintain regular military forces; however, the Danish military's Joint Arctic Command is responsible for the territory's defense.
+The US Space Force also maintains a base on the island, highlighting its strategic military importance in the Arctic region.

-• No regular military forces exist in Greenland.
+• No active military forces on Greenland's territory.

 Energy